MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 For the value, specify the number of concurrent threads that the scanner can run in parallel.
 The scanner uses a separate thread for each file that it scans, so this throttling configuration also defines the number of files that can be scanned in parallel.

 When you first configure the value for testing, we recommend you specify 2 per core, and then monitor the results.
+For example, if you run the scanner on a computer that has 4 cores, first set the value to 8.
 If necessary, increase or decrease that number, according to the resulting performance you require for the scanner computer and your scanning rates.

 - Key: **ScannerConcurrencyLevel**